benAzouzYassin/Form-Builder/README.md

 * Very clean and modern interface with easy user experience.
 * Easy and fast way for crating forms.
-* User friendly dashboard form visualizing form submissions.
+* User friendly dashboard for visualizing form submissions.

 ### Built With